josancamon19/self-attention-pytorch/README.md

 - 3 types of Transformers architectures, Encoder, Decoder, Encoder<>Decoder.
 - **Encoder Only** = n token pays attention to n-1 and n+1 (all the input tokens), output can be a simple classifier layer on top.
 Used on tasks where language input classificationis needed.
 (Not generation)
 - **Decoder Only** = n token only pays attention to n-1 tokens, previous ones, "autoregressive generation", GPT like.
-- **Encoder <> Decoder** = Encoder generates part of attention (lookup table), Decoder uses it to map it's inputs into a transformed output.
+- **Encoder <> Decoder** = Encoder generates part of attention (lookup table), Decoder uses it to map its inputs into a transformed output.
 Used in Translation, Summarization, STT, MultiModal.

 <br>